AIM Rule 26

 Relations with Shareholders

 Recognising the importance of communications with shareholders the Board seeks to provide through its Annual Report a clear and balanced assessment of Group performance and prospects.
-The Group’s Internet website, www.roebuckfoodgroup.com, provides investors with the full text of the Annual and Interim Reports.
-The Chairman and Directors maintain an ongoing dialogue with the Company’s institutional shareholders on strategic issues.
-All shareholders are encouraged to attend the Annual General Meeting.
+The Group’s website, roebuckfoodgroup.com, provides investors with the full text of the Annual and Interim Reports.
+The Chairman and Directors maintain an ongoing dialogue with the Company’s shareholders on strategic issues.
+All shareholders are encouraged to attend the Annual General Meeting

 Internal Control